whoisdavidvu/nodapo-coding-challenge/README.md

 - Navigate into the directory ```bookshop``` and build the files by running ```mvn compile```
 - When compile finished, run ```java -cp target/classes com.whoisdavidvu.bookshop.Main``` to run the main class.

+Or simply open the cloned directory in VSCode to run and test the files from within the editor.

 Comment out the certain lines of code in the ```Main.java``` file to try out the functions according to the required tasks above.

 ## Tests